xmtp/xmtp-react-native/README.md

 4. You should now be able to see push notifications coming across the local network.

-## Update the Android example app to send push notifications
+### Update the Android example app to send push notifications

-1. Add your `google-services.json` file to the `example/android/app` folder, if you haven't already done it as a part of the FCM project creation process.
+1. Add your `google-services.json` file to the `example/android/app` folder if you haven't already done it as a part of the FCM project creation process.

 2. Uncomment `apply plugin: 'com.google.gms.google-services'` in the example app's `build.gradle` file.